mochan-tk/vf_techbookfest8-en/review-starter/chapxx-mr-mo.md

 ### About the product
 Three types of products are available.
 The contents of each are described below.

--Alexa Skills
+- Alexa Skills
 You can create Alexa skills without coding.
 Also, 5% of the world's Alexa skills are made from Voiceflow.
 (Alexa skills are functions and services that can be used with the Alexa, an AI assistant developed by Amazon.)
--Google Actions
+- Google Actions
 You can create Google Actions without coding.
 (Google Action is a function or service that can be used with the Google Assistant (Assistant), an AI assistant developed by Google.)
--IVR (BETA)
+- IVR (BETA)
 You can create the latest IVR system without coding.
 Modern IVR technology must be easy to design, prototype, and repeat.
 It helps you find what you are looking for quickly, reduce operating costs and increase customer loyalty.
 With Voiceflow you can build your skills faster.

 ### About rate plans
 Four types of plans are available, and contracts can be made on a monthly or yearly basis.
 For personal use, you can develop a free "BASIC" plan.
 Each content is described below.
 (As of January 1, 2020, the rate plan has been revised several times)

--BASIC
+- BASIC
 You can create unlimited projects for free and use all the core features.
--PROFESSIONAL
+- PROFESSIONAL
 Multiple people can collaboratively develop voice applications.
 In addition, all products can be used and unlimited backups can be given priority support.

 // embed [latex] {
 \ clearpage
 //}

--TEAM
+- TEAM
 In addition to the functions of PROFESSIONAL, you can create an unlimited number of workspaces.
 In addition, there is dedicated support.
--ENTERPRISE
+- ENTERPRISE
 The plan to choose when you need larger requirements.
 Contact us for more information

 [https://www.voiceflow.com/pricing](https://www.voiceflow.com/pricing)